borg286/sevtech2/README.md

 * Melee: A bone and flint mattock with bone handle does **as much damage as a diamond sword**

+* Bronze heads are the best material for pickaxes, hammers, and things that need both speed and durability.

+* [Here](http://tinkers-construct.wikia.com/wiki/Material_Stats) are the modifiers and descriptions

 ### [Optional] Tool Forge

 You can make a Tool forge by burning grout into seared stone and 4 tin/copper blocks.